-Watch: Horror Mt Eden crash caught on camera
+Watch: CCTV captures full horror of Dominion Rd, Auckland crash

-Footage has emerged of Friday's horrific four-car smash in Mt Eden that injured 10 and left two people, including a child, with life-threatening injuries.
+Horrific footage has emerged of a four-car smash in Mt Eden that injured 10 and left two people, including a child, with life-threatening injuries.

-CCTV from the scene shows a car waiting at the stop sign on Milton Rd, just before 7.30pm on Friday night.
+A CCTV camera from the scene shows a car waiting at the stop sign on Milton Rd, just before 7.30pm on Friday night.

-Then another vehicle smashes into the stopped car from behind, shunting it out into traffic.
+Then another vehicle smashes into the stopped car from behind - shunting it out into traffic.
 Both collide at speed with cars on Dominion Rd.

 A witness to the crash said there was "a terrible big blast" at the moment of impact.